remcodex/client/README.md

 ## Usage

-The following request will send request to [RCE Server](https://github.com/remcodex/server#simple-server)
+The following request will be encoded to json and send it to [RCE Server](https://github.com/remcodex/server#simple-server) , the server will then decode the request and execute it and return the response to client.

 ```php
 use Guzwrap\Wrapper\Form;